 5 | Cut down on chores

 It's a good idea to aim to do one 'chore-related' job every day.
-Doing something on your house every day means it will always be tidy (it doesn't need to be spotlessly clean every day!), so it doesn't get to an overwhelming state.
+Doing something on your house every day means it will always be tidy (it doesn't need to be spotlessly clean every day!), and doesn't get to an overwhelming state.

 Tidy up at the end of the day by putting away visible clutter, cleaning up in the kitchen, doing the dishes, and dealing with dirty laundry.
 Give yourself a fresh start for the next day.
 Maintaining your organised systems each day will also reduce the need for having to do a huge overhaul of your systems or major decluttering sessions.